-For the purposes of this study we use the geometry and planned diagnostics of the MAST-U spherical tokamak as a test-case to investigate integrated divertor diagnostic analysis.
-The MAST-U divertor will be well diagnosed, possessing a multi-wavelength imaging (MWI) system based on the MANTIS system at TCV, which can simultaneously image the divertor for each of up to 10 atomic lines, spectrometers, bolometers, Langmuir probes and a dedicated divertor Thomson scattering system.
-The coverage of diagnostics relevant to our analysis is illustrated in figure 1.
+For the purposes of this study we use the geometry and planned diagnostics of the MAST-U spherical tokamak as a test-case to investigate integrated divertor diagnostic analysis [4].
+The MAST-U divertor will be well diagnosed, possessing a multi-wavelength imaging (MWI) system based on the MANTIS system at TCV [5], which can simultaneously image the divertor for each of up to 10 atomic lines, spectrometers, bolometers, Langmuir probes and a dedicated divertor Thomson scattering system.
+A cross-section of MAST-U is shown in figure 1, and the coverage of diagnostics relevant to our analysis is illustrated in figure 2.

-B. An integrated, Bayesian approach to divertor analysis
+1.2.
+An integrated, Bayesian approach to divertor analysis

 We will make use of the Bayesian approach to data analysis, in which probability is used as a means of quantifying the information content of experimental data with respect to model parameters.
 By formalising the information content in this way, we are able to combine data from multiple diagnostics in order to strengthen our knowledge of the plasma fields.
 This is highly desirable, but comes at the cost of an increase in the complexity and computational expense of the data analysis, as typically all data must be analysed simultaneously.
-Multi-diagnostic Bayesian analysis has been successfully applied within fusion to profile diagnostic analysis and equilibrium reconstruction, but not yet to inference of the 2D divertor plasma state.
+Multi-diagnostic Bayesian analysis has been successfully applied within tokamak plasma studies for profile diagnostic analysis [6, 7] and equilibrium reconstruction [8, 9], but not yet to inference of the 2D divertor plasma state.

 Here we discuss the design, implementation and testing of a Bayesian multi-diagnostic inference system for the MAST-U Super-X divertor which aims to infer the fields of plasma electron temperature and density, and hydrogen neutral density, throughout the divertor, including associated uncertainties.
-In section II we discuss the parametrisation of the problem and design requirements of the system.
-In sections III and IV we show how information regarding the plasma fields in both measurement data and prior knowledge may be expressed as probability distributions.
-In section V the construction of synthetic test-cases using SOLPS simulations is discussed.
-In section VI we discuss the numerical strategies used to characterise the posterior distribution for the plasma fields.
-The results of analysing the synthetic data are presented in section VII.
-A discussion of potential improvements and further work is given in section VIII, followed by conclusions in section IX.
+In section 2 we discuss the parameterisation of the problem and design requirements of the system.
+In sections 3 and 4 we show how information regarding the plasma fields in both measurement data and prior knowledge may be expressed as probability distributions.
+In section 5 the construction of synthetic test-cases using SOLPS simulations is discussed.
+In section 6 we discuss the numerical strategies used to characterise the posterior distribution for the plasma fields.
+The results of analysing the synthetic data are presented in section 7.
+A discussion of potential improvements and further work is given in section 8, followed by conclusions in section 9.